FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 Some of our practices are de facto and easily enforceable in a company of our size but we are open to documenting those practices if a valid case can be made that is both useful for us and our clients.

+__Are your staff trained on security__

+Yes, on this point we're somewhat proud as we are building a true security culture as opposed to simply checking a security training box.
+In general we use a Socratic method of teaching security and allow our employees to develop their own interests in security via a buddy system of independant verification.

+There is a mandatory training schedule, but we use the time to talk and engage instead of having people watch a simple online training video via an LMS.
+We do this because our goal is mastery first, compliance second.

+__What data do you collect__

+Our Privacy Policy explicitly lays out what data we collect.
+With the exception of some optional data, everything we collect is required for us to provide and maintain our serivce.
+For the most part we need some basic contact information and then any items you plan to host.
+We do not store payment card information and any other potentially sensitive data, e.g., IP addresses are stored only temporarily for troubleshooting or anonymized, aggregated, and deleted.

 __How is our data protected__

 As stated above, very little data is collected.
 The data we do collect is generally the lowest level of sensitivity, e.g., a